pmoitaly/BindAPI/Doc/Demo.md

 # BindAPI: demo

-Some demo showing how to use BindAPI are available in the library repository on Github.
+Some demo showing how to use BindAPI are - or will be - available in the \\Demo folder.

 ## BindApiSimpleDemo